univention/univention-corporate-server/doc/manual/central-management-umc/portal.rst

 How to create a policy is described in :ref:`central-management-umc-create-policy`.
-Now the newly created policy only needs to be assigned to the desired object, in this case the group ``Portal Admins``.
+Now the newly created policy only needs to be assigned to the wanted object, in this case the group ``Portal Admins``.
 This can also be done directly within the UMC.
-For this example, navigate to the group module and edit the desired group there.
+For this example, navigate to the group module and edit the wanted group there.
 In the group settings, existing policies for the group object can be selected under :guilabel:`Policies`.
 More detailed information about policy assignment is described under :ref:`central-policies-assign`.